The Complete Guide to eCommerce Business Funding

 Revenue Requirements

-Most lenders want to see that your business is actually generating sales.
-Makes sense, right?
-They need to be confident you can repay the funds.
-Minimum revenue requirements vary wildly.
-Some might look for $10,000/month, others much higher.
-Some alternative lenders might be more flexible, focusing on recent sales trends rather than annual totals.
+Most lenders want to see that your business is generating sales.
+They need to be confident you can repay the e commerce startup loan.

 Time in Business